musicEnfanthen/linked-data-n-music/README.md

 ### Run notebook locally

-To run this notebook on your local machine, make sure you have installed the following:
+To run this repo on your local machine, make sure you have installed the following:

 1. Python (Version 3.6): https://www.python.org/downloads/
     follow the instructions of the installer